Branná: Sights

-The complex of the Kolštejn Castle and Kolštejn Chateau is the main landmark.
-The castle complex gained its today's appearance in the 15th century, when extensive fortifications were built, and in the early 17th century, when Renaissance chateau buildings and the entrance tower were built.
+The complex of the Kolštejn Castle and Kolštejn Manor House is the main landmark.
+The castle complex gained its today's appearance in the 15th century, when extensive fortifications were built, and in the early 17th century, when Renaissance manor house buildings and the entrance tower were built.
 Today the castle complex is in private ownership.
-The Gothic castle is a ruin open to the public, and the chateau serves as a hotel with restaurant.
+The Gothic castle is a ruin open to the public, and the manor house serves as a hotel with restaurant.

-A valuable monument is the Advocatus seat.
+A valuable monument is the Vogt's seat.
 It is a Renaissance building, dating from the turn of the 16th and 17th centuries.
 Today it is unused.

 The Church of Saint Michael the Archangel was built in the late Renaissance style in 1612–1614.
 Next to the church are a Neoclassical rectory from 1784 and Baroque statues.